intel/zephyr.js/README.md

 sudo apt install cmake dfu-util git python3-yaml screen uglifyjs
 ```

-Note: python3-yaml is a recent requirement for the frdm-k64f build due to a
+**Note**: python3-yaml is a recent requirement for the frdm-k64f build due to a
 change in Zephyr, so it could be left out currently if you don't use k64f.
 Before that, for a while python-yaml was needed when the script was using
 Python 2.